 Account Owner – The individual who owns and controls a CollegeInvest Account.
 For the Matching Grant Program, this individual must meet the eligibility requirements specified in these Terms and Conditions.

 Application Period – The time frame CollegeInvest will accept applications for the Matching Grant Program.
-The application period it from July 2, 2018 through December 14, 2018.
+The application period is from July 1, 2019 through December 13, 2019.

 Awardee – An Applicant that meets all the requirements of the CollegeInvest Matching Grant Program.